 Conclusion

 The <header> tag is one of the important tags in Semantic HTML.
 It helps you to structure the introduction of a webpage.
 Whether you’re adding a title, branding, navigation menu, or search bar, the <header> element helps in making HTML more meaningful.
 It always contains headings, navigation links, and logos.
-By using header tags correctly, you can improve your website structure and also improve the SEO accessibility of your website.
+By using header tags correctly, you can improve your website structure and also improve the accessibility with semantic HTML tags for SEO of your website.
+Thus, mastering HTML5 tags like <header> is essential for modern web development.

 Q1.
 What is the <header> tag in HTML?